Prep Slate

 The plan knows when to start.

 Drop a recipe onto Thursday and the plan does the math you usually do in your head, the week walked backward from the moment you sit down.
-Pin a recipe to every Tuesday, copy last week's plan as a starting point, drag a recipe from Wednesday to Friday and the prep timing reshuffles itself.
+Move a dinner from Wednesday to Friday and the prep timing reshuffles itself.

 - 4:45Pre-prep Defrost, soak, or marinate anything that needs a head start.